 The board has several committees, which support the discharge of its duties.
 A description of these committees is set out below.

-The remuneration committee comprises the three non-executive directors (David Gilbertson (chairman), Robert Ware and Tim Haywood) and meets at least twice a year.
+The remuneration committee comprises the three non-executive directors (David Gilbertson (chairman), Robert Ware and Keith Mansfield) and meets at least twice a year.
 The board has appointed the remuneration committee to deal with matters regarding the remuneration of the chairman, the executive directors, the company secretary and certain senior managers.
 The remuneration of the non-executive directors is a matter for the executive directors.
 All members of the committee are regarded as independent by the board.

 Download remuneration committee terms of reference (Adobe PDF, 23KB)